 The Big Picture

 Huntington Beach's identity was forged in oil and surfing.
 The oil business made it wealthy in the 1920s–1980s, and that industrial heritage never fully left.
-The surfing culture emerged organically in the 1960s–70s and is still genuine today.
-The city branded itself Surf City USA in 2004 and has doubled down on that identity ever since.
-The Vans U.S. Open of Surfing is the cultural anchor — a major international surfing competition that brings legitimacy to the city's claims.
+The surfing culture emerged through the late 1950s, 1960s, and 1970s and is still genuine today.
+The city council adopted the Surf City nickname in 1991, the Surf City USA trademark followed in the 2000s, and the city has doubled down on that identity ever since.
+The U.S. Open of Surfing is the cultural anchor: a major international surfing competition that brings legitimacy to the city's claims.

 Politically, Huntington Beach skews conservative in a way that's visible in local governance and city council elections.
 It has a blue-collar, working-class character that distinguishes it from more affluent OC coastal towns.
 Pricing is generally lower than Newport or Laguna, and the culture feels more accessible.
 But this is changing gradually as real estate prices climb and younger professionals move in.